kemtardif/graphql_api/README.md

 -This takes an id and spit us back a FactInterventionType.
 THis type will have fields like "building" into which we can query.
 Those fields in turn have fields that we can query,etc, allowing to make the desired queries.

--For this to work in dotnet, all types,queries and dbContexts must be added to the Dependency Injection (ConfigureServices in Startup.cs, including the namespaces needed to make the queries, like DependencyResolver and DocumentExecuter :
+-For this to work in dotnet, all types,queries and dbContexts must be added to the Dependency Injection (ConfigureServices in Startup.cs), including the namespaces needed to make the queries, like DependencyResolver and DocumentExecuter :

 ```C#